sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ## Create the handler

-Now that you have registered the dynamic runtime asset, you'll use sensuctl to create a handler called `influx-db` that pipes observation data (events) to InfluxDB with the `sensu-influxdb-handler` dynamic runtime asset.
+Now that you have registered the dynamic runtime asset, use sensuctl to create a handler called `influxdb-handler` that pipes observation data (events) to InfluxDB with the `sensu-influxdb-handler` dynamic runtime asset.
-Edit the command below to include your database name, address, username, and password.
+Edit the command below to replace the placeholders for database name, address, username, and password with the information for your own InfluxDB database.
 For more information about the Sensu InfluxDB handler, read [the asset page in Bonsai][13].

 {{< code shell >}}
-sensuctl handler create influx-db \
+sensuctl handler create influxdb-handler \
 --type pipe \
 --command "sensu-influxdb-handler -d sensu" \
 --env-vars "INFLUXDB_ADDR=http://influxdb.default.svc.cluster.local:8086, INFLUXDB_USER=sensu, INFLUXDB_PASS=password" \
---runtime-assets influxdb-handler
+--runtime-assets sensu-influxdb-handler
 {{< /code >}}

 You should receive a confirmation message: